malek-annabi/misp-ip-block-list/README.md

-## Documentation will be updated shortly after the last update : malware hash and malicious domains integration have been added.

 # 🛡️ MISP-to-FortiGate IOC Feed Server

 This Python tool bridges your [MISP](https://github.com/MISP/MISP) instance with FortiGate or any platform that supports external threat feeds.
 It automatically extracts and publishes curated IPs, domains, and malware hashes over HTTP in formats readable by FortiGate's External Block List (EBL).